MadisonViaLux/webdb-i-challenge/queries.md

 ## List first 10 orders ever places, descending by the order date

+SELECT * FROM orders ORDER BY orderDate DESC LIMIT 10

 ## Find all customers that live in London, Madrid, or Brazil